StefanosPoulidis/Programming-languages/README.md

 # Programming-languages
-The exercises for the Programming Languages course at NTUA
+The exercises for the Programming Languages course.

 For the course, we had to get in touch with 5 different programming languages: